Piano Concerto No. 1 (Brahms): Later performances

 In November 1865 Brahms performed the concerto in Karlsruhe successfully, being "recalled" for more applause.
 A group of "friends of music", some of whom had missed the concert, engaged the orchestra players and organized a "private concert" on Sunday morning at which Brahms's Piano Quartet No. 2 was also performed.
 Brahms wrote to Clara that "The musicians were exceedingly devoted to me, so that the whole affair was most agreeable."

+The Viennese premiere of the concerto occurred on 22 January 1871 at the Wiener Musikverein, conducted by Felix Otto Dessoff.

 In 1874 Clara played the solo part in a performance in a Gewandhaus concert in Leipzig, the first performance of the concerto there since the January 1859 débacle.
 Brahms himself was invited by a member of the Gewandhaus Board of Directors and performed the concerto in Leipzig 1 January 1878.
 The concerto "fared only slightly better this time" than it had in 1859.

 Hans von Bülow was a concert pianist and highly regarded conductor.
 He wrote to Brahms in the spring of 1882 that "I am to participate in a Rhine Musical festival ... in Aachen ...
 I plan to play your D minor [concerto] well, or at least do my best ... with a few days of seclusion to prepare."
 Brahms replied "You ... can be proud of yourself ... to bring to a music festival such a work of ill repute as the D minor concerto."
 It was no secret that von Bülow admired Brahms, having called him "the third of the Three Bs".
 In 1881, Brahms finished his second piano concerto.
 Thereafter von Bülow took concert tours "with both Brahms's piano concertos, sometimes conducting from the keyboard."